 The author and her mission statement

 So why this fascination with that time of the month?
-Well, according to the author we have been (wrongly) casting negative judgements regarding our period far too long.
-She even goes to far to say that those changes we undergo each month give us “an unrealised powerhouse of tools”.
+Well, according to the author we have been (wrongly) casting negative judgments regarding our period far too long.
+She even goes so far as to say that those changes we undergo each month give us “an unrealized powerhouse of tools”.
 This view is reflected in the books’ tagline “If you want to get ahead, get a cycle!”

 Miranda is dissatisfied with personal development literature and coaching for not taking into account that we are changing throughout the month.
 And we are changing significantly as she details in a few chapters.
 Different brainwaves, for example.
 Hormones giving us heightened abilities in some regards and taking away skills in other areas.
 Reading through this was as baffling as it was enlightening.
 And to be honest – I felt found out more than a couple of times!